 We prepared the soup base with chicken broth, fish sauce, coconut sugar, red curry paste, and lime juice before adding prawns, lemongrass, peppers, and mushrooms.
 After it simmered, it was topped with kaffir lime leaves.
 Spicy and delicious!

 The final dish we made was Pad Thai, which is one of the most popular Thai dishes around the world.

 We sautéed a prawn in oil, then removed it from the wok so it wouldn’t be overcooked.
 To the remaining oil, we added fish sauce, ground paprika, and coconut sugar.
 Next, we added an egg, tofu, and dried shrimp, followed by diced shallots and peanuts.
 After those ingredients cooked lightly, we added water and our rice noodles.
 Lime juice, sprouts, and lemongrass were next.
 We plated this mixture and topped it with our cooked prawn, more diced peanuts, and a lemongrass garnish.

 Finally time to eat!
-The dishes were better than any I’ve had in the states, particularly since we made them ourselves.
+The dishes were better than any I’ve had in the States, particularly since we made them ourselves.
 It was way too much food for one sitting, and Mae generously offered to bag up the leftovers for us to take with us.
-At $39 for the market visit, cooking class, and a very generous meal with leftovers, it was a terrific deal.
+At $39 for the market visit, cooking class, and a very plentiful meal with leftovers, it was a terrific deal.